UO-CS461/tiny_vm/README.md

 ```
-$ python3 assembler.py sample.asm OBJ/Main.json
+$ python3 assembler.py Main.asm OBJ/Main.json
 ```

-Once the tiny_vm executable has been built, it can be run and outputs the answer to the expressions specified in the source-file.
+Once the tiny_vm executable has been built, the nano quack program can be run

 ```
 $ ./bin/tiny_vm -L OBJ Main